ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/khcujw/CVE-2020-9802](https://github.com/khcujw/CVE-2020-9802) :  ![starts](https://img.shields.io/github/stars/khcujw/CVE-2020-9802.svg) ![forks](https://img.shields.io/github/forks/khcujw/CVE-2020-9802.svg)

 ## CVE-2020-9767
- A vulnerability related to Dynamic-link Library (&#8220;DLL&#8221;) loading in the Zoom Sharing Service would allow an attacker who had local access to a machine on which the service was running with elevated privileges to elevate their system privileges as well through use of a malicious DLL.
+ A vulnerability related to Dynamic-link Library (“DLL”) loading in the Zoom Sharing Service would allow an attacker who had local access to a machine on which the service was running with elevated privileges to elevate their system privileges as well through use of a malicious DLL.
 Zoom addressed this issue, which only applies to Windows users, in the 5.0.4 client release.